The ForceFree Method™

 - Because my old dogs come to me over the Rainbow Bridge while I sleep.

-The question is how to do that in a reasonable timeframe using gentle, forceless methods?
+The question is how to do that in a reasonable timeframe using dog training methods that are easy for you and your dog?

-Why forceless?
-Most people just don't feel good yelling at their dogs or yanking on a choke collar.
+Most people just don't feel good being yanked down Chicago streets...or yelling at their dogs.
 Moreover, doing so just turns the training process into a contest of willpower.
 Anyone who has ever lived with a dog knows they have an endless supply of willpower.
-So simply forcing your dog to behave leaves them forever looking for an opportunity to outwit you.
+Even forcing your dog to behave with a harness leaves him forever looking for an opportunity to outwit you.

 We also do not "cookie or clicker train."
 These methods do work well for competition dogs who must perform routines under controlled conditions.
 We find them useless when trying to stop unwanted behaviors in the real world.
 Clicking a clicker or offering a food treat simply will not stop your dog from chasing down a squirrel.

-Our method is forceless and involves no choke or pinch collars.
+Our method puts you back in charge in a compassionate way.
 It also involves no bribery with clickers or cookies.
 What we do is calming and effective.
 Frankly, this must be seen to be believed.
 Call us for a free behavior consultation.